- MEET THE RESIDENTS

 The first year of the Diagnostic Radiology Residency Program consists of a clinical year.
 If you are accepted at Aurora St. Luke's Medical Center Diagnostic Radiology Program, a position in our Transitional Year Residency Program will automatically be made available to you.
 Completion of the ACGME clinical year will meet your preliminary year requirement.
 The next four years include rotations in Diagnostic Radiology (Gl, GU, Mammography, etc.), Computed Tomography, Ultrasound, Nuclear Medicine, Magnetic Resonance Imaging, and Interventional Radiology.
 There is also a three-month rotation at Children's Hospital of Wisconsin in Pediatric Radiology.

 Diagnostic Radiology residents are expected to participate along with the hospital staff and residents from other programs in hospital-wide conferences such as Tumor Board and a variety of specialty conferences.
-In addition, Diagnostic Radiology residents are allotted three months of elective time to be divided amongst their fourth year in order to pursue specialty interests and are allotted one of the three elective months to spend time in a private practice setting outside of Aurora St. Luke's Medical Center.
+In addition, Diagnostic Radiology residents are allotted four months of elective time to be divided amongst their fourth year in order to pursue specialty interests and are allotted one of the four elective months to spend time in a private practice setting outside of Aurora St. Luke's Medical Center.

 The Department of Radiology maintains its own library, including a collection of current texts, RSNA DVD's, ACR online access, E-Anatomy, StatDx/RADPrimer, and MyPACS electronic teaching files.
 The residency has up-to-date computers, wireless Internet access, and laptop.
 Each resident receives a yearly stipend for electronic educational equipment.
 Resident membership for the Milwaukee Roentgen Ray Society is funded.